 The individuals able to vote in an election.
 At Royal Holloway, this means any student who is a member of the Students’ Union.
 Unless you have opted out, you are automatically a member of the SU, and are therefore eligible to vote.

 Certain roles are automatically given membership of Executives and committees due to the role/position they hold.
 An example of this is that the President and College Principal are ex officio members of College Council.

 A form of interview or debate for candidates.
-This often takes shape in the form of a Question Time event, held during the voting period - ours is on 5 March.
+This often takes shape in the form of a Candidate Question Time event, held during the voting period - ours will be held on Thursday 10 March 2022.

 The individual who currently holds a role.
-For example, Jack O'Neill is currently the incumbent for the position of President.
+For example, Henn Warwick is currently the incumbent for the position of President.

 A document outlining the aims of the candidate, including policies and goals for their year in office.

 The process of putting yourself forward for a position.
 Once you nominate yourself you will become a candidate.

-A student representative from the University who represents Royal Holloway Students’ Union at the National Union of Students Conference.
+A student representative from the University who represents Royal Holloway Students’ Union at the NUS (National Union of Students) Conference.

 A newly elected individual who will soon be beginning their term, they can also be referred to as an incoming officer.

 An individual currently occupying a role or position, who will leave at the end of their term.

 The individual responsible for ensuring fairness in the elections.
-For the main elections, this role is filled by a representative from the National Union of Students, and the role of Deputy Returning Officer will be filled by the Students’ Union’s Head of Membership Support and Engagement, assisted by the Student Voice Manager.
+For the main elections, this role is filled by a representative from the National Union of Students, and the role of Deputy Returning Officer will be filled by the Students’ Union’s Deputy Head of Membership Support and Engagement, assisted by the Student Voice Manager.

 An option on each of the roles.
 This is selected when a voter does not wish to vote for any of the candidates, and instead believes that nominations should be reopened for a new batch of potential candidates.